Lockheed EP-3: EP-X

 Boeing has started working on an unscheduled replacement aircraft, the EP-X, based on their 737.

 On 16 August 2009, The Navy issued an "EP-X Analysis of Alternatives" that called for "information useful for the execution of the Electronic Patrol-X (EP-X) program which will recapitalize the EP-3E aircraft to provide tactical, theater, and national level Intelligence, Surveillance, Reconnaissance, and Targeting (ISR&T) support to Carrier Strike Groups and to Theater, Combatant, and National Commanders."

 On 23 September 2009, leaked Navy budget documents for FY2011 revealed that the EP-X program would be delayed rather than started in that year.

 On 1 February 2010, President Obama unveiled his proposed budget for 2010.
 This budget called for, among other things, canceling the EP-X program.

 Replacement

-After the cancellation of the EP-X Program, the U.S. Navy has planned to replace the EP-3E Aries II with the Northrop Grumman MQ-4C Triton unmanned aircraft and the MQ-8B Fire Scout unmanned helicopter.
-All P-3 Orion aircraft assigned to special projects squadrons (VPU) and all EP-3E Aries II aircraft are expected to fully retire by 2025.
+After the cancellation of the EP-X Program, the U.S. Navy replaced the EP-3E Aries II with the Northrop Grumman MQ-4C Triton unmanned aircraft and the MQ-8B Fire Scout unmanned helicopter.
+All P-3 Orion aircraft assigned to special projects squadrons (VPU) and all EP-3E Aries II aircraft were retired in February 2025.